SayadPervez/Arduino_Master_Delta/README.md

 # This would print -> ( [ 1,2,3,4,5,6,7,8,9,10 ] , [ 10,9,8,7,6,1,4,3,2,-5 ] )
 ```
 #### When we don't need custom X values, passing just amplitude is enough.
-In this case X values will be automatically generated from 0 to (length of amplitude list -1)
+In this case X values will be automatically generated from 0 to ((length of amplitude list) - 1 )
 ```python
 # X and Y are lists
 X = [ 1,2,3,4,5,6,7,8,9,10 ]